 It’s believed that there are 1000s of such cenotes along the Yucatan Peninsula, many of which are open to the public.
 Spend your day floating in the enchanting environment with such clarity that you could be levitating in the sky.
 For those with a PADI certificate, you can go even further and dive into the depths of several cenotes to see everything that lies beneath the surface.

-It may be a 2 and a half hour drive from Playa del Carmen, but visitors to the Yucatan Peninsula can’t pass up seeing one of the Seven Wonders of the World, Chichen Itza.
-The most popular attraction in Mexico is worth braving the crowds.
+Chichen Itza is a 2.5 hour drive from Playa del Carmen, but let’s face it: if you’re going to be spending time in the Yucatan, you absolutely can’t pass up seeing one of the New Seven Wonders of the World.
+Unsurprisingly, the most visited archaeological site in Mexico is well-worth braving the crowds for.

 Go Beach Hopping